FlyingGyroscope/IntroTo3DPrinting/README.md

 # *Slides*

 I made a lot of slides and grouped them into three class sessions.
 However, I often use a small subset of slides in order to fit the presentation into an hour.
-- [Part 1](Slides/Part_1.pdf).
-How the printing process works, limitations, advantages, and dimensional accuracy.
+- [Part 1](Slides/Part%201.pdf).
+3D printing [process](Slides/Fundamentals%20Part%201%20Process.pdf), [limitations](Slides/Fundamentals%20Part%202%20Limitations.pdf), [dimensional accuracy](Slides/Fundamentals%20Part%203%20Dimensional%20Accuracy.pdf), and [advantages](Slides/Fundamentals%20Part%204%20Advantages.pdf).
 This is the largest section and contains most of the core material.
+Each topic is available separately as a "Fundamentals" mini lesson.
-- [Part 2](Slides/Part_2.pdf).
+- [Part 2](Slides/Part%202.pdf).
 Real-world examples, design considerations, and critical thinking exercises that encourage readers to apply what they have learned.
-- [Part 3](Slides/Part_3.pdf).
+- [Part 3](Slides/Part%203.pdf).
 A few Physics lessons that use 3D printers as a teaching tool.

 Download the slides in the [Slides folder](Slides).
 I published PDF files, but they do not support embedded videos or animated gifs.
 Click on the hyperlinks to view animations and get the full experience.